aquastar/research-homepage/content/authors/admin/_index.md

 - Visitors

 ---
 I am an Assistant Professor in the Computer Science and Engineering Department of Mississippi State University.
 Before joining MS State in 2020, I have been working as a research assistant at Virginia Tech.
-I am now working on machine learning over graphs/networks, with a particular emphasis on network flow problems.
+I am now working on machine learning over graphs/networks, with a particular emphasis on **network flow** problems.

-{{% callout note %}}
-Collaborations are welcome!
-See [[Openings]](/post/opening/).
-{{% /callout %}}

 - **`[Paper]`** 12/2022: One paper is accepted by [SIAM Data Mining (SDM) 23'](https://www.siam.org/conferences/cm/conference/sdm23)